 Lots of people and businesses have shared their experience of lockdown so we decided to add our contribution.
 In this post we’ve used a photo diary to trace our Covid journey from the early confusion in March 2020, through to the relaxing of restrictions in June 2021.
 The last part of the post is a Q &A section to encourage future guests to visit us and enjoy the Argyll Backpackers experience!

-Of course it was great to be able to enjoy a dog walk through the woods, then head back via the beach without rushing back to the hostel to help with the changeover, but we really missed the buzz of having guests around.
+Of course it was great to be able to enjoy a dog walk through the woods, then head back via the beach without rushing back to the hostel to help with the daily changeover, but we really missed the buzz of having guests around.
 Usually we’re sharing our evenings with excited guests, making their meal after a long day cycling or hill walking, or enthusiastically planning what tomorrow’s adventure would be.